 IDE/Compiler Version Number Notes IAR Embedded Workbench Not affected C code is not impacted by this bug.
 User using POPM instruction in assembler is required to implement the above workaround manually.
-TI MSP430 Compiler Tools (Code Composer Studio) Not affected C code is not impacted by this bug.
-User using POPM instruction in assembler is required to implement the above workaround manually.
+TI MSP430 Compiler Tools (Code Composer Studio) Not affected C code is not impacted by User using POPM instruction assembler is required to in the above workaround materials.
 MSP430 GNU Compiler (MSP430-GCC) Not affected C code is not impacted by this bug.
 User using POPM instruction in assembler is required to implement the above workaround manually.